Back to top

 V berth with insert forward--with insert in this is almost a queen size berth so plenty of room for two up forward!
 Up two steps aft to salon with comfortable helm starboard, helm seat for two over to port; this helm seat back slides so as to become the back of the raised dinette under which is tucked a private 3/4 berth--it's a very clever arrangement that makes maximum use of the space available; the design really works!

-Across from dinette is fully functiona gally and head with shower, far aft is large enclosed cockpit with built in seating and step-thru transom to full size swim platform which holds an RID athwartship on a Weaver Snap Davit-type system.
+Across from dinette is fully functional galley and head with shower, far aft is large enclosed cockpit with built in seating and step-thru transom to full size swim platform which holds an RID athwartship on a Weaver Snap Davit-type system.

 Note interior of this boat shows as new, tastefully decorated, 6'6+ headroom through most of the vessel.